By: Brandy Campbell | Posted: September 26, 2017

 Photography by Bryce Johnson

-Benedicta looking out the window at her family's grocery shop
+Benedicta looks through window of family's grocery shop

 Benedicta spends some free time at her family’s grocery shop.